onera/Cassiopee/Intersector/doc/source/Intersector.rst

 .. py:function:: Intersector.splitNonStarCells(a, PH_conc_threshold = 1./3., PH_cvx_threshold = 0.05, PG_cvx_threshold = 1.e-8)

     First strategy to eradicate bad cells : Splits non-centroid-star-shaped (NCSS) cells into two cells.
 These cells might be NCSS as well so this function should be called several times to get rid off the pathologies.
-Some call agglomerateSmallCells should be done afterwards to balance the aspect ratio.
+Some call agglomerateSmallCells should be done afterwards to balance the growth ratio.

     :param           a:  Input mesh
     :type            a:  [array, list of arrays] or [pyTree, base, zone, list of zones]